 Chapter 5: Apologies and Acceptances

 Lex had been hiding.
-Not intentionally, he realized, but he had.
-Every time he saw Taisan he tripped out.
-He found easy ways to avoid her, excusing himself when he saw her coming and spending most of his time far away from the others.
+Not intentionally, he realized, but he had been successfully avoiding Taisan.
+Every time he saw her he tripped out.
+He found easy ways to avoid her, excusing himself when he saw her coming and spending most of his time far away from the others, which was characteristic, fortunately.
 He just needed time to react.
 No, not to react, but to think about how he needed to react.

 “You can’t hide from her forever you know?”
 Cloe said bringing him a plate of food onto the porch.